Anniversary Photographer in Residence

 All images will form part of the University archive, creating a rich artistic, contemporary record of the rhythm of life on campus, bringing up to date the historic photographic material already held in our collections.

 Please note we are not currently accepting applications for new Artists in Residence.

 Ally Wallace worked as Artist in Residence at the University of Stirling’s Pathfoot Building 2016-2017 on a self initiated project made possible by a Creative Scotland grant.
 He made work focused on Pathfoot’s modernist architecture in relation to the art collection housed in it, the surrounding landscape and the people who use the building.

-The results of his residency with be exhibited in the Pathfoot Building from 24th August 2017
+The results of his residency is currently being exhibited in the Pathfoot Building.